ODIM-Project/ODIM/README.md

 1. Create a directory to store the backup rdb files and append-only files.

    ```
-   mkdir backup
+   mkdir /backup
    ```

-2. Get the name of the master pod to collect the backup snapshot file and appendonly file to restore them later (either ondisk or inmemory database).
+2. Get the name of the master pod to collect the backup snapshot file and append-only file to restore them later (either ondisk or inmemory database).

    ```
    kubectl get pods -nodim | grep redis | grep primary